laszlocph/gimlet-documentation/src/pages/blog/running-kubernetes-on-your-laptop-with-k3d.md

 The `helm template` command generates the Kubernetes manifest files as defined in the Helm chart.
 These generated files are then applied as you pipe them into `kubectl apply -f -`.

-Let's check now if the application has been sucessfully deployed:
+Let's check now if the application has been successfully deployed:

 ```
 ➜  $ kubectl get deployment